Underworld-Geodynamics-Education/Cloud-Intro2Python/docs/WritingContent.md

 description: How to Write Content
 ---

-_The content of the web pages that are used for documentation is built from markdown using `jekyll` - a choice we make because it is can be deployed automatically on github webpages.
+_The content of the web pages that are used for documentation is built from markdown using `mkdocs` - which is a very simple format for building a static website from markdown content with a very lightweight configuration overhead.
 Markdown is also the format used to write content for notebooks.
 Mathematics is included as latex using simple `mathjax` tags but this does require a live internet connection_

 # Overview

-Standard `markdown` will be converted to `html` via `jekyll`.
-Additional formatting occurs through the use of `liquid` tags (for example to highlight code).
+Standard `markdown` will be converted to `html` via `mkdocs`.
 These are parsed at the build stage.
-If you want to change the formatting of the website then it will be necessary to understand how this works in detail.
+If you want to change the formatting of the website then it will be necessary to understand how this works in detail (themes / scripts etc).
 Otherwise, the following examples should be enough !

 # Some example content